influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/transformations.md

 The query returns the difference between the subsequent field values for each field key that stores numerical values and includes the word `water` in the `h2o_feet` measurement.

+{{% /expand %}}

-###### Calculate the difference between the field values associated with a field key and include several clauses
+{{% expand "Calculate the difference between the field values associated with a field key and include several clauses" %}}

 ```sql
 > SELECT DIFFERENCE("water_level") FROM "h2o_feet" WHERE time >= '2015-08-18T00:00:00Z' AND time <= '2015-08-18T00:30:00Z' AND "location" = 'santa_monica' ORDER BY time DESC LIMIT 2 OFFSET 2